ODRL: ODRL Specifications and Profiles

 Included within the ODRL documentation are a number of basic use cases demonstrating how to implement policy expressions using the Core Model with terms from the Common Vocabulary.
 ODRL is fully extensible and provides a mechanism for new communities to extend and/or deprecate the ODRL Common Vocabulary used in conjunction with the Core Model.

 An example of how the ODRL Profile and Vocabulary may be extended is found in the IPTC RightsML profile.
 The robust framework of ODRL allows for a wide variety of business models to be expressed and to address the requirements of multiple communities, such as social networks, publishers, image libraries, and education.
-Other profiles, such as the ODRL profile of Creative Commons were been developed.
+Other profiles, such as the ODRL profile of Creative Commons were developed.

 The ODRL Community Group is a World Wide Web (W3C) Community Group still supports the promotion and future development of the W3C ODRL recommendations.

 Other W3C Community Groups have adopted ODRL as the core Policy language and have developed a Profile to meet their community requirements, such as the Rights Automation for Market Data Community Group for pricing and trading data for financial instruments.

 ODRL Core Model

 In the ODRL Core Model, the Policy is the central entity that holds an ODRL policy together.
-In its encoded form, e.g. in an JSON or XML document, it makes the policy addressable from the outside world via it's unique uid attribute.
-A Policy can refer to multiple Permissions, Duties and Prohibitions.
+In its encoded form, e.g. in a JSON or XML document, it makes the policy addressable from the outside world via its unique UID attribute.
+A policy can refer to multiple permissions, duties and prohibitions.

 A Permission allows a particular Action to be executed on a related Asset, e.g. “play the audio file abc.mp3″.
 A Constraint like “at most 10 times” might be added to specify the Permission more precisely.
 The Party that grants this Permission is linked to it with the Role assigner, the Party that is granted the Permission is linked to it with the Role assignee, e.g. “assigner VirtualMusicShop grants the Permission to assignee Alice”.
 Additionally, a Permission may be linked to Duty entities that means there are obligations on the assigner to fulfil in order to exercise the permission.

 Similar to Permissions, a Duty states that a certain Action may be executed by the Party with the Role assignee for the Permission to be valid, e.g. “Alice must pay 5 EUR in order to get the Permission to play abc.mp3″.

 The Prohibition entity is used in the same way as Permission, with the key difference that it forbids the Action, e.g. “Alice is forbidden to use abc.mp3 commercially”.